mrb/mrb.github.com/_posts/2014-03-10-sales-for-engineers.markdown

 50. Sales is fun.
 Enjoy it.

+*Thanks to JD Maturen for inspiration and James Golick for corrections.*

 *If you like this kind of content, <a href="http://twitter.com/mrb_bk">follow me on Twitter</a> for more.*